dinu12141/ERP_DTRS-PRO/ARCHITECTURE_AND_SECURITY.md

 **Performance:** ✅ Optimized
 **Documentation:** ✅ Complete

-**SolarFlow ERP is production-ready with enterprise-level architecture and security!**
+**DTRS PRO is production-ready with enterprise-level architecture and security!**